Construct decision-feedback equalizer object

 An example illustrating relationships among properties is in Linked Properties of an Equalizer Object.

-Apply a decision feedback equalizer (DFE) to an 8-PSK modulated signal impaired by a frequency selector channel.
-The DFE uses 400 training symbols.
+Apply a decision feedback equalizer (DFE) to an 8-PSK modulated signal impaired by a frequency selective channel.
+The DFE uses 600 training symbols.

-Create a 1500-by-1 column vector of random message symbols.
+Create a column vector of 8-ary random integer symbols.

-Create a DFE equalizer that has 10 feed forward tabs and five feedback tabs.
+Create a DFE equalizer that has 10 feed forward taps and five feedback taps.
 The equalizer uses the LMS update method with a step size of 0.01.

+constellation method.
 For decision directed operation, the DFE must use the same signal constellation as the transmission scheme.
-Set the SigConst property to the constellation the modulator System object uses.

-Equalize the signal to help remove the effects of channel distortion.
-Use the first 400 symbols to train the equalizer.
+Equalize the signal to remove the effects of channel distortion.
+Use the first 600 symbols to train the equalizer.